I have conflicting feelings when it comes to Guardians of the Galaxy Vol. 2.

 It’s funnier: the characters know each other, they don’t have to meet anymore, so they developed more confidentiality between the two movies, amplifying their personalities: Peter is more chill, Drax and Gamora are more aggressive in their respective ways, and obviously Rocket is way meaner.
-Obviously, Baby Groot is just a baby, but its presence feels both cute and badass.
+Obviously, Baby Groot is just a baby, but his presence feels both cute and badass.

 So luckily this time we drink Coca-cola without learning about its production process.
 Granted, the Guardians’ ‘production process’ compared to Coca-Cola’s it’s like Disneyland, but you get what I mean.

 We get also to meet Ego, Peter’s father, not a spoiler because he was in the trailer.
 And the prologue of the movie revolves around him.
-Of course Kurt Russell’s face is rejuvenated by CGI, but you recognize him… Ok, not the younger audience, but if you are at least 17 you might, if you are 20 why you never watched the original The Thing would be the first question I’d ask you.
+Of course, Kurt Russell’s face is rejuvenated by CGI, but you recognize him… Ok, not the younger audience, but if you are at least 17 you might if you are 20 why you never watched the original The Thing would be the first question I’d ask you.

 The presence of Ego brings me to expose the biggest flaw of this movie: character development.